Data Protection – returning to work during COVID-19

 This remains key to data protection and applies to any health information collected as a result of the COVID-19 pandemic.
 Organisations need to inform staff about the rights they have and how to exercise them and how to raise any concerns.

-If your new return to work safety measures do include testing staff or checking symptoms, you also need to follow these additional steps:
+If your new return to work safety measures do not include testing staff or checking symptoms, you also need to follow these additional steps:

 7. Identify a lawful basis for collecting and using the data